About the Transitional Rehabilitation Program

 Therapy during TRP is a little different to the therapy that you receive in the Spinal Injuries Unit.
 Each TRP team member will make appointments to see you at home (or in the TRP houses), usually once to twice per week.
 You may see staff more frequently in the early weeks of your program.
 During your program, TRP staff will work with you and any other people who you want involved in your rehabilitation program.
 These other people may include your family/partner, friends, carers, nurses, and other hospital and private therapists.
 We will also work with you to make sure you have a good home exercise program and opportunities to practice and develop new skills.
 You will have free time to do things on your own or with your family/friends.

 What about my equipment needs?

 TRP has equipment available for loan to those people who are undertaking programs.
 This equipment includes manual wheelchairs, power-drive wheelchairs, hoists, cushions, mattresses, exercise equipment, and adapted aids.
 TRP may be able to loan you this equipment until your own equipment arrives in many cases, depending on availability.
-If you live outside Brisbane, we will assist you to arrange the return of our equipment when your own equipment arrives.

 What are the TRP houses like?

 TRP leases 3 houses that are about 15 minutes drive from the Spinal Injuries Unit.